Lynching of Isadore Banks

-The lynching of Isadore Banks occurred in Marion County, Arkansas, United States, in 1954.
+The lynching of Isadore Banks occurred in Crittenden County, Arkansas, United States, in 1954.
 No investigation ever occurred and no murderers were found.
 Banks was a wealthy African-American man in Arkansas.
 Nobody was ever charged for his death, and it remains one of the cold cases of the Civil Rights era.

 Isadore Banks

 Isadore Banks was a land-owning veteran of World War I. He was born on July 15, 1895, when racial violence in Arkansas was rising.
 During this time period of lynchings, African Americans were removed from politics and silenced.
 Jim Crow laws contributed to this, allowing white people to treat African Americans with contempt.

 In 1918, Banks joined the U.S. Army.
 After the war's conclusion, he returned to Arkansas and worked for a utility company.
 Numerous race riots in 1919 and the return of the Ku Klux Klan to Arkansas led to African-Americans organizing throughout the area.
 Through all of this, Banks rose to become "a prominent and respected leader, a Freemason, and one of the wealthiest African-American landowners in this region of Arkansas."
 He provided support to other black farmers in the form of tools or farm supplies, along with supporting local black schools.